 4/8/2018, From the management: We have moved the Bullpen over to a new temporary server and a new permanent type of setup.
 It's a bit much to explain here, but I think it's working.
 Please let me know on User_talk:Admin if you see any issues.
 Thank you as always for your support.

 National Association of Professional Base Ball Players

 The National Association of Professional Base Ball Players (also known simply as the National Association or NA) was the first professional league, and played from 1871 through 1875.
 The NA is considered to be the first professional baseball league, and was one of the first professional team sports leagues of any kind.
-It is not officially recognized as a major league by MLB, though some writers treat it as one.
+For a long time, it was not officially recognized as a major league by MLB, though some writers treated it as one.

 The NA had some critical and commercial success.
 The 1871 pennant race was close and exciting, though later seasons were dominated by Harry Wright's powerful Boston Red Stockings.
 Despite Boston's domination and the problems of weaker teams dropping out in mid season, the NA was successful enough that the Association schedule was expanded at the expense of non-Association games.

 Structurally, the NA was a loose confederation of professional teams without any central leadership like a modern league office.
 Central decisions were made at an annual meeting of the member teams.
 Any professional team was allowed to join the Association by paying dues.
 Professional teams at that time created their own schedules and played against any opponents they chose.
 NA membership required only that each team schedule a specified number of games against each other team.
 The top team each season was entitled to style itself as the national champion.